damienalexandre/sfDoctrineRestGeneratorPlugin/README.markdown

 module allows to require several resources identified by their ids: http://api.example.com/post/?id=12,17,19

+        #        camelize:                      true    # tell the serializers to translate fieldnames to camelCase
+        #        root_name:                     ##MODEL_CLASS##  # the root node name used for serilize one ressource
+        #        plural_root_name:              false   # you can overide the plural root node name (if false, we add a "s" to root_name)

+### camelize

+On serialization, your fieldnames will be camelCased by default (only XML atm).

+### root_name

+You can customize the root_name of the Json / Xml outputs (by default, it's the model name).

+### plural_root_name

+By default, collections of ressources are put in a "s" suffixed model name.
+But for a Company model, you don't want to have a `Companys` XML root name.
+Simply write your own here.

 ### get

 The `get` option lists several options specific to the "get" operation:

 #### additional_params